iuhiah/grounding_sam/README.md

 ### Scripts
 The scripts stored in Jupyter Notebooks are usually used for visualisation.
 The main functions in the Python files can be edited to accept arguments from the command line, which can make batch processing faster.

-_Note: `fromaudio.ipynb` includes Whisper in its pipeline.
-The rest of the files do not._
+_Note:_ `fromaudio.ipynb` _is the only file that includes Whisper in the pipeline._

-The file(s) of most interest will probably concern Pantoptic-SAM.
-Code for this pipeline has remained largely untouched, with the exception of providing a set of fixed prompts to identify "things" (via Grounding-DINO) and "stuff" (via CLIPSeg).
+Code for the Panoptic-SAM pipeline has remained largely untouched, with the exception of providing a set of fixed prompts to identify "things" (via Grounding-DINO) and "stuff" (via CLIPSeg).
 These prompts may be edited for more desirable results.

 ### Potential Improvements/Expansion
 - Introduce auto captioning to generate prompts